Control a Robot Dog with a Custom Viam Base Component

 The base component type is useful for controlling mobile robots because it gives users intuitive steering controls to use in code as well as from the Viam app remote control interface.

-This tutorial demonstrates option two, using this robot dog kit and its open source code as an example.
+This tutorial demonstrates how to add a custom base using this robot dog kit and its open source code as an example.

 By the end of the tutorial, you will be able to drive this dog around using the Viam base methods: MoveStraight